4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/08.3-Sum-all-items/README.md

 ## 📝 Instructions:

-Using a `for` loop, complete the code of the function `sumTheElements` so that it returns the sum of all the items in a given array, for example:
+1. Using a `for` loop, complete the code of the function `sumTheElements` so that it returns the sum of all the items in a given array.

+## 💻 Expected result:

 ```js
 console.log(sumTheElements([2,13,34,5]))